 Fibrotic tissue masses or trigger points, more commonly referred to as knots, are the worst.
 These bundles of damaged muscle tissue refer pain throughout the body.

 Depending on your past massage experiences, you may think that hammering away on those knots with lots of pressure and high levels of pain is the solution.
 Not at Studio Q 360.
-My approach to trigger points is different, mainly because I wouldn’t pay someone to hurt me, also because of science.
+My approach to trigger points is different, mainly because of science.

 Our bodies are made up of millions of tiny nerve receptors that help us identify the world around us.
 The nervous system lets us know what is hot or cold, sharp or dull, soft or harsh.
 We experience pain as a protection mechanism- if something is causing us pain we typically stop that activity.

 Consider the automatic response of the Fight, Flight, or Freeze concept.
 First, I perceive a threat or feel pain: I can either fight (and possibly encounter more pain), run away (hoping to reach safety), or stand stunned until the threat is so severe I end up reacting (or dying.)